shrik450/blog/2024/scripting-with-fsharp.md

 ### Exceptions everywhere

 I *hate hate hate* having to deal with exceptions from the standard library and NuGet packages.
-Exceptions break the "soundness" of the type system, meaning everything I like about ML ends up being less and less useful.
-They don't compose well, and intermixing a function that throws exceptions with functions that return results means writing and wrapping lots of boilerplate.
+Exceptions break the "completeness" of the type system, meaning everything I like about types ends up being less and less useful.
+To add insult to injury Intermixing a function that throws exceptions with functions that return results means writing and wrapping lots of boilerplate.

 This was the single biggest reason I scaled down my usage of F#.
 I'd write some code, notice that it didn't return a `Result` even thought it was fallible, sigh and write boilerplate to convert the exception into a result.
 Even worse was when I used a library and it threw an exception in runtime that I wasn't expecting.
 I was very tired of the boilerplate explosion, and with all the `try/with`s my scripts were becoming as cumbersome as Ruby or Python.
+I thought I'd write less code, and more elegant code, by switching to an expressive language, but most of my code ended up being mostly the same as any other language.

 ## Conclusion

 As I mentioned, I ended up scaling down usage of F# for new scripts, usually in favour of Deno and Ruby.
 If it's something simple, I use ruby, and if it's more complex I use Deno with TS.

 I should stress that this doesn't mean that F# is *bad*.
+It's just that what's good about it either isn't as important or is outweighed by the annoyances.
+The expressivity is great, but you're going to write boilerplate anyway.
+The deployment story is wonderful, but so is Deno's.
+Type checking and refactoring are nice, but TS gets pretty close.
+And if I'm writing a script that can fit on one screen, Ruby is perhaps more expressive and so much more elegant.

-In my opinion, Deno[^4] with typescript is the most ergonomic environment for scripting, with all the advantages of F# and few disadvantages.
-And I say that despite JS/TS being a poor match for my aesthetics.
-F# compares really favourably to Deno, but the impedance mismatch between the language's aesthetics and the broader ecosystem it is in hurts me more than writing JS.
-Admittedly some of the F# 8 changes have caught my eye and made me excited to try it again for the more complex scripts I have on the horizon.
+In my opinion, Deno[^4] with typescript is the most ergonomic environment for scripting.
+It has all the advantages of F# and few disadvantages.
+F# still compares really well, and I certainly don't regret writing any of the scripts I did with it, but every time I wanted to write a new script with F# I didn't think it would be worth dealing with.
+And I say that despite F# being the better match for my aesthetic preferences!

+However, some of the F# 8 changes have caught my eye and made me excited to try it again for the more complex scripts I have on the horizon.
+I'd be happy to check back in on this in another year, and see where I stand on scripting with F# then!

 [^4]: I haven't yet tried Bun, but I think it could be even better because my